A Song for Europe (Father Ted): Inspiration

-It has been widely claimed that this episode was inspired by real events surrounding Ireland's selection of its entry for the 1994 Eurovision Song Contest.
+It has been widely claimed that this episode was inspired by real events surrounding Ireland's selection of its entry for the 1995 Eurovision Song Contest.

-Faced with the daunting and expensive task of hosting its third consecutive Eurovision, RTÉ were said to have chosen an inferior quality song (Paul Harrington & Charlie McGettigan's "Rock 'n' Roll Kids") over vastly superior ones, in order to prevent the possibility of an unwanted third victory.
-In the event, "Rock 'n' Roll Kids" not only won the contest but also became the highest scoring song in Eurovision history up to that point.
+Faced with the daunting and expensive task of hosting its third consecutive Eurovision, RTÉ were said to have chosen an inferior quality song (Eddie Friel’s Dreamin’) over vastly superior ones, in order to prevent the possibility of an unwanted third victory.
+In the event, "Dreamin” would finish in 14th place, ending Irelands three year winning streak.
+The song had been involved in a plagiarism scandal as it had emerged prior to the contest that the song bore a very strong resemblance to “Moonlight”, originally written and performed in the 1970’s by British singer Julie Felix.

 A month after the episode was first broadcast, Ireland won the 1996 Eurovision Song Contest to secure the country's fourth victory in five years.
 The Norwegian broadcaster NRK branded the 1996 contest as "Eurosong 96" in its logo.

 "My Lovely Horse"

 The song was written by Graham Linehan, Arthur Mathews and Neil Hannon of The Divine Comedy.
 It was produced by Darren Allison and Neil Hannon during sessions for The Divine Comedy's Casanova album and released on CD as a B-side to the band's 1999 single "Gin Soaked Boy".